IRT-SystemX/JNI/README.md

 * [JNI data-bridge](data-bridge)
 * [JNI deployment](deployment)

+## Linked scientific contributions
+This implementation is aligned with the IEC 63278 standard and the Asset Administration Shell vision of Industry 4.0.
+[This article](https://hal.science/hal-04612160/document) presents 19 criteria applied to the selection of existing open-source implementations, as well as the integration of these into a technical architecture and its implementation.

+For more details about the State of the Art analysis and components selection criteria, please refer to this [paper](https://hal.science/hal-04612160/document)

 ## JNI Platform : docker-compose files
 [docker-compose.yml](docker-compose.yml) configuration file illustrates the setup for the maven build and test project.